-My daughter, just home from college for her first visit fall semester freshman year, was heading off to meet friends.
-I’d spoken those words every night she went out in high school but, this time, they caught in my throat.
+I’d spoken those words every night my daughter went out in high school, but this time they caught in my throat.

+Home from college for her first visit fall semester freshman year, she was heading off to meet friends.
 Was it absurd to give her the same old curfew?
-At college, she lived beyond my supervision.
+On campus, she lived beyond my supervision.
 She was in charge of completing homework and dealing with professors, not to mention when and where she went out, with whom, when she came home and a host of other decisions I didn’t want to think about.

 When your student comes home from college, there’s potential for real conflict.
-Debra Crisp, Ph.D., of the Western Kentucky University Counseling and Testing Center puts it this way: “For parents, especially those with first-year students, their college students are often frozen in their minds as the young people that they left on campus in August.”
+Debra Crisp, Ph.D., of the Western Kentucky University Counseling and Testing Center put it this way: “For parents, especially those with first-year students, their college students are often frozen in their minds as the young people that they left on campus in August.”

 I realized if I ignored the freedom my daughter had at school she would feel disrespected and we would have nothing but conflict.
-Still, there were rules she needed to follow.

 The first thing we talked about was the impact her actions have on those around her.
-For example, if she came home very late on a weeknight, it affected the whole house, making the dog bark and waking everyone.
+For example, if she came home late on a weeknight, it affected the whole house, making the dog bark and waking everyone.
 Then in the morning, I was tired while she could sleep as late as she wanted.

 When thinking about rules and consequences it’s important to keep the goal in mind — helping our students become responsible adults.
 Lisa gave her son and daughter more chores when they were home.
 She was clear about expectations and their accountability for routines, like family dinners and activities.
-However, she reflects, “I’m still parenting, discerning what I want them to take over and what I can still do for them.”
+However, she reflected, “I’m still parenting, discerning what I want them to take over and what I can still do for them.”

 My daughter helped come up with a solution to her wanting to stay out late (and my not wanting to wait up for her).
 She texts me when she gets in so if I wake up I can quickly see if she’s home or not and then either roll over or spring into worried-parent mode.